 Mobile money has been most successful in replacing cash transactions for domestic remittances, such as urban workers sending money to rural families.
 The fastest growing mobile money service is cross-border, led by remittances but with potential to support trade and regional integration.
-16 In Central America, Colombia, Kenya, Mexico, Philippines and Tanzania, more remittances are sent by mobile phone than in cash.
-The World Bank Global Findex Database 2014 found that 90 per cent of Kenyans sending remittances in 2014 did so over a mobile phone.
+21 In Central America, Colombia, Kenya, Mexico, Philippines and Tanzania, more remittances are sent by mobile phone than in cash.
+The World Bank found that 90% of Kenyans sending remittances in 2014 did so over a mobile phone.
+22